-We sold shares of our common stock to entities affiliated with Salesforce in transactions in July 2017, January 2018 and September 2019 for an aggregate purchase price of approximately \$81.0 million.
+We sold shares of our common stock to an entity affiliated with Salesforce in July 2017, January 2018 and September 2019 for an aggregate purchase price of approximately \$72.0 million.
+In January 2018, one of our stockholders also sold shares of our common stock to an entity affiliated with Salesforce for a purchase price of approximately \$9.0 million.